Patricus/chasing-clicks/README.md

 ---

-If you are running this project on localhost, the detected ip address will be your internal ip address.
-This address cannot be used for geolocation, you should see your location as _Unknown_.
+**Running on localhost:** The detected ip address will be your internal ip address.
+This address cannot be used for geo-location, you should see your location as _Unknown_.

+---